Recruitment: Letters of Reference / Recommendation

 While letters of recommendation are not required to participate in the recruitment process, they are common at most schools.
 With so many women going through recruitment, recommendation letters provide the chapter members an opportunity to be introduced to a woman prior to the beginning of the formal recruitment process.
 It is suggested to provide one letter per sorority on your campus.

 How do I find someone to give me a recommendation letter?

 First, ask the women you already know.
-Older relatives, neighbors, teachers, members of your local church or synagogue may be members of a sorority and you didn’t know it!
+Older relatives, neighbors, teachers, members of your local worship may be members of a sorority and you didn’t know it!
 Let them know that you will be going through recruitment in college and you would appreciate their providing a letter of information.
 Some other ideas include contacting women you have volunteered with, women you have worked with at a job, and your friends’ mothers.
 Even if the women you contact are not in a sorority themselves, they may know others who are.

 How do I ask someone for a recommendation letter, especially if I don’t know them?

 - DO remember that you are asking these alumnae to introduce you to their sisters.
 Make your request with courtesy.